iLenslow/Firefoxcss/README.md

 ### Image Disclaimer

 The image used in this theme was found on the internet.
 We do not own this image.
-If you are the original creator and want it taken down please contact me us on discord `lenslow` or `p529`
+If you are the original creator and want it taken down please contact us on discord `lenslow` or `p529`

 ### Theme Source Disclaimer